SergeyMi37/Globals-ePy-vs-ISOS/README.md

 - Upd() : runs over every defined member using *Load()* for actual values
 - New() : runs past the highest known MemberId and tries to find new ones
 MemberId's are not given in closed sequence.
 So they can't be predicted but only tried
+- To use these methods you need to create a SSL Configuration named " community" in SMP for client access to _community.intersystems.com:443_

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.